lewislk/thrift_format/README.md

 $SelectionStartLine$ # The line number where the selection starts.

 $SelectionEndLine$ # The line number where the selection ends.

+$ProjectFileDir$ # The absolute path to the current project directory.
 ```

 [更多请参考官网](https://www.jetbrains.com/help/idea/built-in-macros.html)